pushmix/web-notification/README.md

 ### Getting Started
 This documentation designed to help you to start using the Pushmix service and send notification messages just in few minutes, no specific technical skills are required.

-For users wishing to have more control and send notifications directly from your own application checkout our [Laravel package](https://www.pushmix.co.uk/docs/laravel-package), [WordPress plug-in](https://www.pushmix.co.uk/docs/wordpress-plugin) or [API section](https://www.pushmix.co.uk/docs/api).
+For users wishing to have more control and send notifications directly from your own application check out our [Laravel package](https://www.pushmix.co.uk/docs/laravel-package), [WordPress plug-in](https://www.pushmix.co.uk/docs/wordpress-plugin) or [API section](https://www.pushmix.co.uk/docs/api).

 By creating an account and using our service you agree to be bound with our [Terms & Conditions](https://www.pushmix.co.uk/terms), including our [Privacy Policy](https://www.pushmix.co.uk/privacy).